 Like people, dogs can also experience bouts of depression.
 If you notice your dog sleeping more than usual or appearing down in the dumps, the medication may be at fault.

-Similar to the symptoms of depression, the medication can also cause the dog to be very lethargic and appear to have no interest in things they once enjoyed
+Similar to the symptoms of depression, the medication can also cause the dog to be very lethargic and appear to have no interest in things they once enjoyed.
+This side effect is generally transient in nature.
+However, it may also be a sign that the dosage is too high for your pet.

-Conversely, while some dogs experience high levels of lethargy, some experience the exact opposite: hyperexcitability.
+Conversely, while some dogs experience high levels of lethargy, some experience the exact opposite: hyperexcitability or agitation.
 If you find your dog pacing nonstop, acting restless, panting without reason, or being especially vocal, it's likely a side effect of Phenobarbital.

-Lastly, in rare cases, Phenobarbital has caused anemia to develop.
+Lastly, in rare cases, phenobarbital has caused anemia to develop.
+Signs of anemia include pale gums and lethargy.
 If for any reason you feel that the medication has caused the development of another disease, contact your vet.

 Lessening the Side Effects of Phenobarbital